kelbert2/JavaNuggets/JavaScript.md

 ``"use strict";`` at the very top of a script will cause it to work the modern, post-ES5 way that may break the functionality of old code.

 Classes and modules enable strict mode automatically.

+Without `use strict`, if a variable is not found anywhere, a new global variable is created.
+In `use strict`, this throws an error.

+## Recursion and Iteration
+Recursion is a function that calls/ returns itself or a base case, meaning it remakes the method overhead and creates a new stack frame.
+Recursion makes for concise, elegant code and easy readability, making for easier maintainability.

+We can rely on the engine allowing a maximal depth of 10000.

+Each function execution ges an internal data structure called the execution context, which stores where the control flow is now, current values, this, and other details.
+When a function makes a nested call:
+* The current function is paused and its execution context is remembered in a special data structure called the execution context stack.
+* The nested call executes, creating a new context.
+* When it returns,its execution context is no longer needed and is removed from memory.
+The old execution context is popped off the stack and resumed from where it stopped.

+Anything that can be made with recursion can be made with iteration, which uses a loop.
+This saves memory but decreases readability.
+Sometimes the memory optimizations are not worth the effort to rewrite the function.